BASE issues a rallying call to new generations and universities in Italy and abroad to devise new ways of living, through design.

 Let’s imagine we’re in 2033, looking back at 2020 and picturing the Design Week that never was.
 At the time, the Venice Biennale of Architecture curator Hashim Sarkis’ question, “How will we live together?”, seemed like a speculative take on a distant future.
 Real life showed us otherwise.
 The call to find new ways of living together thus became a necessity.

 Taking the present as a starting point and fuelled by the desire to build a new future, BASE is already looking ahead to the next Fuorisalone, opting to dig into the most pressing issues to arise from this particular moment in history by embracing the concept of anthropological design, from identity building to patterns of social behaviour.
 This investigation will be conducted through the gaze of the younger generations and the leading national and international learning institutions that represent them.
 How?
-By issuing a Call in September to universities, academies, and less conventional places of learning, eager to find innovative solutions to address the inevitable phase of worldwide re-examination currently underway.
+By issuing a Call to universities, academies, and less conventional places of learning, eager to find innovative solutions to address the inevitable phase of worldwide re-examination currently underway.

 Today it is more important than ever to view design as a tool of cooperation and joint construction which enables us to reconceive society as a collective creative project in which centres of learning have a vital role.
 Design has, in this sense, moved closer to art, social sciences, sociology and, to an even greater extent, anthropology.